bluwy/whyframe/README.md

 - [dominikg](https://github.com/dominikg) for the casual chat and feedback.
 - [Jutanium](https://github.com/Jutanium) for the documentation feedback.
-- [kiaking](https://github.com/kiaking) for the documentation design.
+- [kiaking](https://github.com/kiaking) for the VitePress documentation design.

 ## Sponsors